Q. We went to school together (or some other obscure connection) will you photograph my wedding?

 Remember even models don't look like models without a stylist and makeup artist.
 I don't aim for magazine perfect.
 I aim for 'you on a good day'.
 That means anything that won't be around in six months is removed.
 Like pimples and scratches.
 If you've got something more permanent, like a birthmark or freckles, it stays.

 Some people are anti 'Photoshop'.
 I simply ask 'do you wear makeup?'.
 That's altering and enhancing the truth.
 It's the same thing I do with editing.
 If you've ever worn makeup, a push-up bra, or shapewear, don't throw stones.
 Colouring your hair and shaving your legs are also acts of altering the truth.
-I prefer to call it enhancing.
+I prefer to call it enhancing (and that's what I do with editing - enhance).

 Q. Should I be viewing the images with a particular browser?